 EOF

-After adding the repository, refresh your package list so that the Vivaldi packages become available:
+Refresh your package list so the Vivaldi packages become available:

 sudo apt update